mabartcz/book_watch/README.md

 Please be cautious when using this script.
 The default time check interval is 60-120 seconds.
 Avoid lowering intervals to prevent spamming Knihobot.cz.

-## Made with ❤️
+## Made with love

-Crafted for book lovers.
+Crafted for book lovers ❤️